levymsn/CQA-CRCT/README.md

 - `-continue`: This flag will raise an error in case the weights are not suitable to the model.

 ## Acknowledgements
-Backbone was built on Jiasen Lu's [ViLBERT](https://github.com/jiasenlu/vilbert_beta), and Vishvak's [implementation](https://github.com/vmurahari3/visdial-bert). e wish to thank Nir Zabari and Or Kedar for their assistance in parts of this research.
+Backbone was built on Jiasen Lu's [ViLBERT](https://github.com/jiasenlu/vilbert_beta), and Vishvak's [implementation](https://github.com/vmurahari3/visdial-bert).<br />
+We wish to thank Nir Zabari and Or Kedar for their assistance in parts of this research.
 We further thank the authors of PlotQA [20] for sharing additional test breakdowns.
 Part of this research was conducted during an internship at IBM Research AI, Haifa.